Crazy? Yes. Rich? Nope. Asians? Totally!

 But Jason, that’s over 51,000 points.
 How the heck do I earn that?
 Do I have to fly to earn all those points?
 I don’t fly that much!

 How to earn 60,000 Chase Ultimate Rewards

 Okay, time for a quick tutorial.
 One of the things that I’m always asked is how exactly does one earn points for travel.
 Using the above example where I used 51,600 points to Hong Kong.
 To those who are just starting out, you could start by signing up for a Chase Sapphire Preferred or a Chase Sapphire Reserve.
 Both cards will earn you 50,000 sign up bonus (this could change, it was 50K before for the Chase Sapphire Preferred, but now it’s 60K, Click here for latest offer Chase Sapphire Preferred) after you meet the minimum spend requirement within the first three months.
 I wrote a detailed entry on how to get started with earning points to travel for nearly free (click here).
 Both of the Chase Sapphire cards were discussed in detail, and I listed the key benefits of using one over the other.

 Applying for credit cards and earning sign-up bonus miles and/or points have been my gateway to my worldly travels.
-We have quite a few credit cards in the family and here are the ones that have allowed us to travel the world for nearly free (click here).
+We have quite a few credit cards in the family and here are the cards that have allowed us to travel the world for nearly free (click here).

 Back to Asia

 It was just over a year ago when Nancy and I flew to Singapore and Kuala Lumpur via Japan Airlines.
 We’ve traveled quite a bit since, and this is our first trip back to Asia since that trip in 2017.